 Dinas Dinlle village takes its name from the large Iron Age hillfort just to the south.
 The beach is of coarse sand and shingle, backed by a concrete walkway with (free) car parking areas behind this.
 In either direction the shoreline is very similar.
 It's a very exposed beach with no shelter from the wind.
-The mountains of Yr Eifl dominate the skyline to the south.
+Not surprisingly, windsurfing is a popular activity.
+To the south, the skyline is dominated by Yr Eifl mountains.
 Access is up easy ramps or steps to the walkway which is level with the shingle at the back of the beach.
 A dog ban operates between the two groynes on the beach (approximately 300 yards) from 1st April until 30th September.

 There are good facilities here, including toilets, drinking water, cold water showers, cafes, cycle parking (by the toilets), beach shops and a children's play area.